panda-re/panda_studio/docs/DEVELOPMENT_GUIDE.md

 # Getting Started

+Since PANDA Studio operates as a standalone Docker container, it is possible to expedite the process of building and running the software.
+This only relies on Docker being properly installed.
+Directions for running PANDA Studio through Docker can be found here: https://github.com/panda-re/panda_studio/blob/main/readme.md.

 To begin working with PANDA Studio, it is helpful to have an understanding of how PANDA itself works.
 A PANDA introductory class can be found here: https://github.com/panda-re/panda_class.
 This repo walks through the basic features of PANDA and will provide some insight into the kinds of things PANDA Studio can be used for.

-To begin with PANDA and PANDA Studio, developers will need either a Linux system running version 20.04 or higher, or a Mac system on version 12.3.1 or higher.
+To begin with PANDA and PANDA Studio, developers will need either an Ubuntu Linux system running version 20.04 or higher, or a Mac system on version 12.3.1 or higher.
 There are several options for getting a suitable development environment: a physical machine, virtual machine, or Windows Subsystem for Linux (WSL).
 WSL is recommended over a VM for performance reasons.

 The next task for obtaining the repos is to install git.
 Directions can be found at the following link: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git.
 Git is required as it is responsible for the source control of the project.
 Since no official releases of PANDA Studio are provided yet, git is the best method to obtain the source code.